lbrunjes/find-pro-soccer/README.md

 # Soccer In America
-A simple zip/postal code lookup
+A simple zip/postal code/ Map click lookup for us and Canadian soccer teams

-#TODO
+## TODO
 * maybe setup data base?
-* start gettting game data for 2018
+* fins schedule of game data for 2018
-* Anti stack for stacked icons
 * support National Teams and competitions
-* remove outlines on all icons
+* remove outlines on NYRB2
-* set icons square ish
+* set icons squareish